7 Best Strength Training Exercises

 two women performing a front squat as example of weight training for women

-1. Stand with feet shoulder-width apart, toes pointing straight ahead or slightly angled out away from the body.
+1. Stand with your feet shoulder-width apart and your toes pointing straight ahead or slightly angled out away from your body.

-2. Holding one dumbbell in each hand at your shoulders (palms facing in), exhale to engage your core.
+2. Hold one dumbbell in each hand at your shoulders (palms facing in) and exhale to engage your core.

-3. Lower your hips down, thighs parallel to the ground, performing a front squat.
-Keep weight in your heels, elbows and chest up.
+3. Lower your hips down into a front squat, aiming to get your thighs parallel to the ground.
+Keep your weight in your heels, elbows and chest up.

-4. Then drive through your heels to stand tall and press both dumbbells overhead, biceps by ears.
+4. Drive through your heels to stand tall and perform an overhead shoulder press by pressing both dumbbells overhead, locking out your biceps by your ears.

 Modification: Hold one dumbbell horizontally at your chest, or perform the movement as a bodyweight exercise.